What is GUARD?

 What will the program be about?

 Fraternity men and sorority women will become advocates within their chapters and community in supporting survivors and preventing sexual assault.
-Men and women will meet separately to discuss various topics with trained peer leaders, who work as FYCARE facilitators and are members of the fraternity/sorority community.
+Men and women will meet separately to discuss various topics with trained peer leaders, who work as peer facilitators and are members of the fraternity/sorority community.
 Discussion topics include understanding sexual misconduct, gender norms, hookup culture, consent, supporting survivors, and resources.
 All students will come together at the end of the day to learn about bystander intervention—how they can unite as one fraternity/sorority community and stand guard to keep the Illinois campus safe, respectful, and caring for one another.

 Why work with fraternities and sororities?